A distributed Java-based file system for storing large volumes of data

-HDFS was designed to be a scalable, fault-tolerant, distributed storage system that works closely with MapReduce.
+HDFS is a scalable, fault-tolerant, distributed storage system that works closely with a wide variety of concurrent data access applications, coordinated by YARN.
 HDFS will “just work” under a variety of physical and systemic circumstances.
-By distributing storage and computation across many servers, the combined storage resource can grow with demand while remaining economical at every size.
+By distributing storage and computation across many servers, the combined storage resource can grow linearly with demand while remaining economical at every amount of storage.

-These specific features ensure that the Hadoop clusters are highly functional and highly available:
+These specific features ensure that data is stored efficiently in a Hadoop cluster and that it is highly available: